 We’ve looked at all these types of freelance writing sites and bring you our top picks in each category!

-Best Freelancer Platforms For Low-Cost Content
+Best Freelancer Platforms for Low-Cost Content

 Low-cost content has as many perks as it does downfalls.
 However, it’s an excellent place for people to get started, and there are a few platforms out there that offer some sweet deals.

-For writers, these platforms typically have a lower barrier to entry.
-For new freelance writers, you can get started by building up an income and a portfolio of writing gigs in no time!
+For freelance writers, these platforms typically have a lower barrier to entry.
+For new freelance writers, you can get started by building up an income and a portfolio of freelance writing gigs in no time!

 For brands and marketers, if your budget for content is on the low end, you might find these options a great fit in the interim until you earn enough to scale up to better quality options.